yuno-payments/yuno-docs/reference/Yuno API Reference/manage-payments/create-voucher-payment.md

   Review the `status` on the response to ensure the voucher payment has gone through.
 </Callout>

+## Recipients and Onboarding

+Voucher payments support split payment functionality, allowing you to divide transaction amounts among multiple recipients.
+This is particularly useful for marketplace scenarios where voucher transactions need to be distributed among different sellers or stakeholders.

+Recipients and onboarding work the same way as they do for regular payments and split payments.
+The **recipient object** represents the merchant entity that will receive funds from voucher transactions, and must be onboarded with voucher providers (e.g. Alelo) before processing payments.

+Use the [Create recipient endpoint](ref:create-recipient-1) to register merchants and the [Create onboarding endpoint](ref:create-onboarding) to complete provider-specific onboarding workflows.
+Note the **recipients** endpoint includes an `onboardings` object, allowing you to use both at the same time.

+The required fields for voucher payments are the same as for regular payments.
+Check each endpoint's page to learn more about the required fields and parameters.

+The examples below demonstrate how to structure recipients and onboarding requests for voucher payments.
+The Recipients examples show creating a recipient with an embedded `onboardings` object (combining both operations in one call).
+The Onboardings examples show creating a standalone onboarding for an existing recipient.
+Note the `type` field which can be `PREVIOUSLY_ONBOARDED` for merchants already registered with the provider, or `ONE_STEP_ONBOARDING`/`TWO_STEP_ONBOARDING` for new registrations.

 <Accordion title="Recipients request" icon="fa-users">
   ```json
   {